8-9th of June, 2026

 University of Southern Denmark, Odense.

-Affective atmospheres are increasingly studied across disciplines as qualities that pervade spaces and are experienced as part of the environment rather than solely within individuals.
-While much debate has focused on defining their nature, this workshop emphasizes their interpersonal dimension.
-Atmospheres both shape and are shaped by social interactions, influencing behavior, expectations, and meaning in shared situations (e.g., tense meetings, festive gatherings, therapeutic settings).
-They emerge through bodily expression, communication, and affective resonance among individuals, not just physical surroundings.
-Some atmospheres are deliberately designed to foster specific interactions, while others arise spontaneously in everyday social contexts.
+Affective atmospheres are increasingly studied across disciplines.
+They are affective qualities that pervade spaces and are experienced as part of the environment rather than solely within individuals.
+Atmospheres both shape and are shared by social interactions, influence behavior, expectations, and meaning in shared situations (e.g., tense meetings, festive gatherings, therapeutic settings).
+While much debate has focused on defining their nature, this workshop focuses on their interpersonal dimension:

 -

-How do atmospheres emerge, and how are they shared?
+How do atmospheres emerge, how are they experienced and shared?

 -